nagix/mini-tokyo-3d/docs/user-guide/gtfs.md

 Clicking or tapping on a vehicle will turn on Tracking Mode and the screen will automatically move following the movement of the vehicle.
 There are eight viewpoints in Tracking Mode: “Position only”, “Back”, “Top-back”, “Front”, “Top-front”, “Helicopter”, “Drone” and “Bird”, allowing you to enjoy the scenery along the route from your preferred viewpoint.
 When the Tracking Mode is turned on, map panning, zooming in/out, rotation and tilting operations are disabled (zooming in/out, rotation and tilting are enabled only for the “Position only” viewpoint).
 Clicking or tapping on a map with no vehicles turns Tracking Mode off.

-When Tracking Mode is on, the list of stops and current position of the vehicle being tracked is displayed at the bottom of the screen.
-The list of stops can be scrolled by using the mouse wheel, dragging the scroll bar, or dragging your finger.
-Click or tap on the “∨” icon in the upper right corner of the list of stops to hide the list at the bottom of the screen, and click or tap on the “∧” icon to display it again.
+When Tracking Mode is on, the timetable and current position of the vehicle being tracked is displayed at the bottom of the screen.
+The timetable can be scrolled by using the mouse wheel, dragging the scroll bar, or dragging your finger.
+Click or tap on the “∨” icon in the upper right corner of the timetable to hide the timetable at the bottom of the screen, and click or tap on the “∧” icon to display it again.

 The viewpoint in Tracking Mode can be changed in the Tracking Mode Settings panel.
 See [here](./configuration.md#tracking-mode-settings) for more details.